SapphicMoe/sapphic.moe/src/content/info/about.md

 Hi there!
 I'm **Chloe**.
 I used to go by a lot of names before, but I currently use **solely** and **solelychloe** as my aliases on the Internet.

-I'm a software engineer who has a fascination for anything related to System Administration.
+I'm a computer science student at [AlmaU][almau], specializing in Software Engineering.
+I have a fascination for anything related to System Administration.
 And as a hobbyist sysadmin, I run media & game servers and utilize Virtual Machines for my specialized needs.
 I also tinker around with vintage computer hardware!

+[almau]: https://almau.edu.kz 'Almaty Management University'

 I'm currently contributing to the following third party Destiny 2 applications as a translator: